 The BMAT is made up of three sections and is used as an admissions test for medical schools.
-It is also used by Leeds dental school and for Oxford’s Biomedical Sciences programme.
+It is also used for Oxford’s Biomedical Sciences programme.

 In this article, we cover each section in depth and list the topics you need to revise to get a good BMAT score.
 For a general overview of the test, read our BMAT guide.

 NOTE: BMAT will take place on 18 October 2023 and will be a pen-and-paper test.

 BMAT will be withdrawn from 2024.
 Keep an eye on our TikTok channel and live updates article to find out what's happening with BMAT universities after next year.

 Length: 60 minutes

 BMAT Section 1 used to be called ‘Aptitude and Skills’.
 It assesses the type of general reasoning you require in an academic environment, both numerical and verbal.
 It is similar to the UCAT Verbal Reasoning and Quantitative Reasoning sections.